 Robert’s Rummage

 Hastings is filled with vintage shops but none more endearing than Roberts Rummage, run by the 80-year-old confessed collector, Robert.
-It’s a Hastings old town institution, the shop’s narrow aisles packed to the rafters with everything, from exotic African tribal masks to a single cup hook or doorknob.
+It’s a Hastings Old Town institution, the shop’s narrow aisles packed to the rafters with everything, from exotic African tribal masks to a single cup hook or doorknob.
 We found almost brand-new board games here for £3 each and a whole set of vintage brass door handles for £20!
 Worth a rummage.
 Find Robert’s Rummage at 68 High Street, Hastings TN34 3ER

 Arthur Green’s

 An antique shop with a twist where St Leonard’s and Hastings meet, Arthur Green’s is not only packed with all kinds of beautiful antique treasures to browse.
 All of them are displayed on a perfectly preserved interior of an Edwardian gentleman’s outfitter dating back to 1904.
-A staff member I got chatting with told me that English Heritage has given it Grade II listed status, and I wouldn’t believe the number of American visitors who had offered to buy it.
+A staff member I was chatting with told me that English Heritage has given it Grade II listed status, and I wouldn’t believe the number of American visitors who had offered to buy it.
 Find Arthur Green’s at 34 White Rock, Hastings TN34 1JY

 WHERE TO STAY in Hastings